bthaman/noaa_precip/README.md

 2. SDE geodatabase.
 I'm using SQLEXPRESS installed locally.
 I've also used an enterprise SQL Server database on a Fort Worth server, but the performance was terrible.

-3. noaa_precip.config is used for sql server settings (connection string, table names for queries/geoprocessing), sqlite table name, download info.
+3. noaa_precip.config must be populated with current sql server settings (connection string, table names for queries/geoprocessing), sqlite table name, and download info.

 4. Uses a sqlite database (precipddf.db).
-Don't need sqlite installed to execute the app, but will to manage the db.
+Don't need sqlite installed to execute the app, but will to manage the db, if necessary.

 <b>Analysis Modules</b>